Coupled integrated photonic quantum memristors using a single photon source made of a colour center: Introduction

 Quantum memristors have been investigated theoretically across multiple physical platforms, including superconducting circuits~\cite{salmilehto_quantum_2017}, trapped ions~\cite{stremoukhov_model_2024} and quantum dots~\cite{li_double_2017}, where they have also been experimentally explored.
 In parallel to these developments, photonic platforms have attracted growing interest due to their intrinsic advantages, such as low decoherence, room-temperature operation, and ultrahigh bandwidth, together with their natural compatibility with large-scale integrated photonic architectures~\cite{bao2023very,boes2018status,slussarenko2019photonic,kim2020hybrid}.
 These characteristics make photonics particularly well suited for implementing measurement-based adaptive dynamics and memory-dependent quantum processes~\cite{GAO2022100007, liu2025measurement}.
 Early photonic quantum memristors (PQMs) were based on a tunable beam splitter, whose reflectivity is adaptively updated according to measurement outcomes~\cite{sanz_invited_2018}.
-This scheme established the fundamental operating principle of PQMs and has recently been extended to more complex architectures, such as cascaded PQMs~\cite{micco_quantum_2025}.
+This scheme established the fundamental operating principle of PQMs in single-rail encoding.
 Building upon this foundational concept, subsequent work introduced a dual-rail encoding approach~\cite{spagnolo2022experimental}, which permits the implementation of a photonic quantum memristive behavior using Mach–Zehnder interferometers (MZIs), a standard building block of photonic integrated circuits (PICs), thereby facilitating the extension of PQMs toward larger-scale implementations.
-Crucially, this particular implementation expands the prospects of investigating novel PQMs configurations and PICs based on them.
-Indeed, on the one hand, improvements in PICs, such as low-loss waveguides with ultrahigh bandwidth, offer the opportunity to build large-scale and high-efficiency information processing units~\cite{luke2015broadband, wang2018integrated, he2019high}, while on the other hand, high-performance single photon sources exist, such as diamond color centers, that can offer near deterministic single photon emission at room temperature, alleviating experimental demands and enabling potential on-chip integration~\cite{lindner2025coupling,ngan2023quantum,fehler2020purcell}.
+The single-rail PQM has been implemented and extended to more complex architectures, such as cascaded PQMs~\cite{micco_quantum_2025}.
+A single PQM~\cite{selimovic2025} as well as a feedback-driven linear circuit with multi-photon states~\cite{di2026time} have proven that reconfigurable linear optical circuits equipped with measurement-driven feedback laws are a valuable resource for quantum reservoir computing.
+In particular, these works have successfully solved temporal prediction tasks, such as temporal XOR, NARMA~\cite{ atiya2000new}, Mackey-Glass~\cite{MackeyGlass1977} and Santa Fe series~\cite{WeigendGershenfeld1993}.
+Crucially, these implementations expand the prospects of investigating novel PQMs configurations and PICs with adaptive feedback schemes able to process information within the quantum neuromorphic paradigm.
+Indeed, on the one hand, improvements in PICs, such as low-loss waveguides with ultrahigh bandwidth, offer the opportunity to build large-scale and high-efficiency information processing units~\cite{luke2015broadband, wang2018integrated, he2019high}, while on the other hand, high-performance single photon sources exist, such as diamond color centers, that can offer near deterministic single photon emission at room temperature, alleviating experimental demands and enabling potential on-chip integration~\cite{lindner2018strongly,ngan2023quantum,fehler2020purcell}.